Missionaries of Christ Jesus: History

 The congregation received the Papal Decree of Praise on 27 June 1954 and final approval on 9 April 1962.

 As of 2013, they are present in Spain, Asia (China, Philippines, Japan, India), in the Americas (Bolivia, Chile, Dominican Republic, Venezuela) and in Africa (Congo, Cameroon, Chad); the general office is in Madrid.

-The order runs the San Pedro Parish School in Los Chaguaramos, Venezuela and continues to maintain a presence in Javier, Spain.
+The congregation runs the San Pedro Parish School in Los Chaguaramos, Venezuela and continues to maintain a presence in Javier, Spain.

-In 1974, the order had 260 members.
-In 2008, they had 304 members in 54 houses.
+In 2008, the congregation numbered 304 members in 54 houses.
 In 2013, they had 302 members.

 The liturgical feast day of the congregation is on 3 December.